 I didn't understand that.

-I wondered, I I thought, well, maybe it's because Poland, they understand having an enemy on every border.
+I wondered, I thought, well, maybe it's because Poland, they understand having an enemy on every border.

-They understand uh the danger in opening your borders to people who hate you and want to kill you.
+They understand the danger in opening your borders to people who hate you and want to kill you.

-Anita in Gennetta, that's a great call.
+Anita in Gnessett, that's a great call.

-Thank you so much for that, and you're absolutely right to point out what the president has done today in Poland.
+And you're absolutely right to point out what the president has done today in Poland.

 Magnificent stuff.

-We know you never want to miss the Sean Hannity show.
+We know you never want to miss the Sean Hannity Show.

 And now you never have to.

-The phone number here is 800 941-7326-800-941.
+The phone number here is 800-941-7326-800-941.

-Sean, I want to go now to our very special guest from the White House, the advisor to the President, Dr. Sebastian Gorker joins us on the line.
+Sean, I want to go now to our very special guest from the White House, the advisor to the president, Dr. Sebastian Gorker, joins us on the line.

-Uh, Dr. Sebastian Gorka, thank you so much for joining us here this afternoon.
+Dr. Sebastian Gorka, thank you so much for joining us here this afternoon.

-And the reason I raised it, Dr. Gorka was because of uh what CNN does and what CNN's been doing in terms of deflecting the president gave a barn storming speech in Poland this morning, so well received, and CNN really trying to bury it on their news website right now, uh trying to talk about Russia on the television in front of me.
+And CNN really trying to bury it on their news website right now, trying to talk about Russia on the television in front of me.

 It's become an irrelevance.